Sprain or Strain – What is the Difference?

-A sprain is a stretch or tear in a ligament, the strong bands of fibrous connective tissue that connects the ends of two bones together.
-Ligaments aid to help stabilize and support the joints throughout our body, therefore, damage to a ligament can ultimately have an affect on the stability of the joint that it crosses.
+A sprain is a stretch or tear in a ligament.
+Ligaments are the strong bands of fibrous connective tissue that connects the ends of two bones together.
+They aid to help stabilize and support the joints throughout our body.
+Therefore, damage to a ligament can ultimately have an effect on the stability of the joint that it crosses.

 The most vulnerable regions of your areas of your body susceptible to a sprain include your ankles, knees, shoulders and wrists.

 A sprained ankle can occur when your foot unexpectedly rolls and turns inward, placing extreme tension on the ligaments of your outer part of your ankle.
 A sprained knee can be the result of a sudden twisting manoeuvre or a collision to the knee by an opposing player or object.
 A sprained shoulder (AC joint) can occur for example when a hockey player gets body checked into the boards with the point of his/her shoulder, and a wrist sprain can occur when falling on an outstretched hand.

 The specific ligaments that experience injuries from sprains include the ACL, PCL, LCL, or MCL around the knee, the ATFL (the most common ligament injured in the ankle), the acromioclavicular joint (shoulder separation), and the ulnar collateral ligament in the thumb.

 - Grade 1 Sprain (mild) – Slight stretching/mild tear of some of the ligament fibers, resulting in little to no joint instability.